amnshrestha/openFace-mac-installation-wiki/API-calls.md

+The best way to familiarize yourself with the API and system capabilities is by exploring the executables provided with the library, specifically files - `FaceLandmarkImg.cpp,FaceLandmarkVid.cpp,FeatureExtraction.cpp,FaceLandmarkVidMulti.cpp`

+In the following, we document the most important/interesting API calls

 ### Landmark detection and tracking

 `LandmarkDetector::CLNF` class is the main class you will interact with, it performs the main landmark detection algorithms and stores the results.
 The interaction with the class is declared mainly in the `LandmarkDetectorFunc.h`, and will require an initialized `LandmarkDetector::CLNF` object.